nubenetes/awesome-kubernetes/docs/terraform.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;m getting questions about Terraform vs Kubernetes for managing infrastructure resources.<br><br>I make the distinction by treating Terraform as a frontend tool that interacts with control planes that present **its** resources through a declarative interface.
 Ownership is key.</p>&mdash; Kelsey Hightower (@kelseyhightower) <a href="https://twitter.com/kelseyhightower/status/1329552116638117889?ref_src=twsrc%5Etfw">November 19, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">1/ Yesterday we released v2.1.0 of the <a href="https://twitter.com/HashiCorp?ref_src=twsrc%5Etfw">@HashiCorp</a> Terraform provider for <a href="https://twitter.com/HelmPack?ref_src=twsrc%5Etfw">@HelmPack</a> with a cool new feature: diffs of the <a href="https://twitter.com/kubernetesio?ref_src=twsrc%5Etfw">@kubernetesio</a> manifests that Helm is sending to the cluster!<br><br>So, what does this look like?
 Let&#39;s see ...</p>&mdash; Phil, in the 🏜️ of Arizona (@PhilipSautter) <a href="https://twitter.com/PhilipSautter/status/1378071256969355265?ref_src=twsrc%5Etfw">April 2, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is very common.
+Terraform doesnt give workload portability.
+It gives workflow portability<br><br>By keeping the same workflow it improves adoption because it doesn’t matter if your managing EC2 or Pagerduty the same lang and tools work.
+It lowers switching costs through workflow <a href="https://t.co/wSOZYjZMm3">https://t.co/wSOZYjZMm3</a></p>&mdash; Justin Garrison (@rothgar) <a href="https://twitter.com/rothgar/status/1420766310334484480?ref_src=twsrc%5Etfw">July 29, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Unfortunately I think this is the biggest misconception that orgs have when deciding to adopt Terraform.
+It&#39;s &quot;cloud agnostic&quot; in the same way that Python is cloud agnostic.
+You still need vendor specific libraries.
+The only thing you standardize on is syntax and workflow</p>&mdash; Noah Mercado (@noah_mercado) <a href="https://twitter.com/noah_mercado/status/1420797838129340417?ref_src=twsrc%5Etfw">July 29, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>